Archive for May, 2026

 Each time I come across this short selection by Rumi I read it slightly differently.
 It’s one of those magical, enigmatic poems that suggests something new each time your own perspective and circumstance change.

-Every time we feel our lives or the world has become frightening, overwhelming, chaotic, it’s natural to want to reestablish control through thought, as if by getting just the right concepts and metal framing life will behave just as we think it should.
+Every time we feel our lives or the world has become frightening, overwhelming, chaotic, it’s natural to want to reestablish control through thought, as if by getting just the right concepts and mental framing life will behave just as we think it should.

 Don’t open the door to the study